If restaurants are a team sport, Father’s Day is a bit like a preliminary final….

 Despite an unseasonally wet early Spring, meaning it’s not much of a day to get to work early by our own glorious Margaret River standards, Gaunt and five of her kitchen team are already hard at it by eight am.

-By nine am her full team of 10 is at it: baking bread, stuffing Spanish peppers, making rice pudding, portioning fish… The list of tasks is endless.
+By nine am her full team of 10 is at hard it: baking bread, stuffing Spanish peppers, making rice pudding, portioning fish… The list of tasks in a commercial kitchen is endless, and indeed lists are what a kitchen like Rústico's depends on...
+Ordering, checking, storing, refrigerating, prepping...
 And of course it’s never a day- by-day scenario.
-At the back of her mind, Gaunt is thinking beyond today’s “service” to the week ahead.
-What needs to be ordered; what needs to come off the menu and what will replace it; does she have the staff she needs; and always, what will the guests think?
+At the back of her mind, Gaunt is always thinking beyond today’s “service” to the week ahead.
+What needs to be ordered; what needs to come off the menu and what will replace it; what’s in season and how best to use it; does she have the staff she needs; and always, what will the guests think/like/want?

 A restaurant that opens (nearly) every day of the year is a continuum, a wheel that never stops turning.
-And being able to create a dish and execute it is just the start of a good chef’s skillset.
+Being able to create a dish and execute it is just the start of a good chef’s skillset.

 Father’s Day, for example, began with a menu plan three weeks prior, ordering of supplies to arrive six days in advance, and prepping throughout the week.